Subx1s0o/dydx/README.md

-# Hown setup dYdX and how API Works
+# How to setup dYdX and how API Works

 ### Setting up access to dYdX: